Geeksltd/GCop/Rules/GCop138.md

     }
     catch (Exception ex)
     {
-        throw new Exception("Some useful error message related to MyMethod", ex);
+        throw new Exception("Some useful error message related to Foo", ex);
     }
 }
 ```